-Have increased knowledge of medication safety issues
+Have increased knowledge of medication safety issues.

-- Apply medication safety principles in your practice environment
+Apply medication safety principles in your practice environment.

 This medication safety module is intended for staff commencing at any level in the healthcare sector who, when working within their scope of practice, will have dealings with medications.

-Validation of learning:
+Validation of Learning:

-- Evidence of recent continuing professional development you have undertaken on medicines you regularly administer
+Evidence of recent continuing professional development you have undertaken on medicines you regularly administer.

-- An evidence-based article you have read on a medicine review
+An evidence-based article you have read on a medicine review.

-A reflective de-identified story about how you have implemented your learning
+A reflective de-identified story about how you have implemented your learning.

-Anne Leversha is a senior lecturer at Monash University in the Faculty of Medicine, Nursing and Health Sciences and the Faculty of Pharmacy and Pharmaceutical Sciences, and director of Medication Education and Management Australia.
-Anne is a clinical pharmacist and has been a director of a hospital pharmacy.
-She is a fellow of The Society of Hospital Pharmacists of Australia (SHPA), is an Australian Council on Health Care Standards (ACHS) surveyor and consultant and is a trained clinical competency assessor for hospital pharmacists.
+Anne Leversha is a Senior Lecturer at Monash University in the Faculty of Medicine, Nursing and Health Sciences and is Director of Medication Education and Management Australia.
+Anne is a clinical pharmacist, has been a Director of a hospital pharmacy and was a Senior Lecturer in the Faculty of Pharmacy and Pharmaceutical Sciences, Monash University.
+She is a Fellow of The Society of Hospital Pharmacists of Australia (SHPA), is an Australian Council on Health Care Standards (ACHS) assessor and consultant and is a trained clinical competency assessor for hospital pharmacists.
 Anne has been a member of the Victorian Medicines Advisory Committee and was a member of the team that developed a national interdisciplinary clinical educator preparation program.
 She has presented and conducted seminars and workshops in national and international conferences and forums.
 Anne has published on topics, including improving medication safety with articles on high-risk medicines alerts, drug allergy documentation, clinical pharmacist interventions, and pharmacists’ contribution to medical education.
+See Educator Profile